over two decades in the making.

 At least Daddy always says that I like to think of a runway as a garage with a slice of carpet down the middle (somewhere be- tween the Jaguar and the Leisure Van.
 Or maybe we could place the carpet here, next to the Tesla.
 Now wouldn’t that be very today?)....

 By the way, the Jaguar is our little family joke.
 However, I’m unsure who in the family still approves of it being a joke anymore.
 That is, ever since Skeeter passed during the safari back in ’88.
-(Skeeter drove the jaguar once.
+(Skeeter drove the Jaguar once.
 With Billy Joel in the passenger seat.
 Or so the story goes, anyway.)

 Honestly, I think this show is going to be such a crumble.
 It’s like Eve always says to me: You do such gritty work!
 How do you ever do it?!